Development Cycles

 • establishes technical direction

-• introduces the training structure
+• introduces the True North coaching system

 Returning Development Cycles

-These are used to:
+Returning cycles are used to:

 • introduce new technical priorities

-• progress into more demanding conditions
+• progress confidently into more demanding terrain and conditions

 How Training Is Structured

-Training is deliberately controlled to support learning.
+Training is deliberately structured to maximize learning quality.

 • small groups (maximum six athletes)